AdobeXD/plugin-samples/distribution/how-to-submit-to-plugin-manager.md

 1. An icon for your plugin

 All information entered on this page will be user-facing, visible in the XD plugin manager.

+> **Danger**
+>
+> The support page you link must include information on how to get support.
+There should be a link to support, filing an issue, etc.
+>
+> Note: For Github repositories, you should link to a `README.md` file or other markdown file that describes how to file an issue or directly to a new issue submission form. **Do not link directly to your repo's list of issues.**

 ### 5. Enter your release notes